The Huntington Lodge is located in the heart of Pronghorn Resort, a golfing destination

 - Art Moments

-The Pronghorn Resort, The Resort Group, Ness Group, and everyone that helped make this place wonderful: Axiom, Acme, Fortitude, Eloy Gomez, Bautista Fine Hand Wovens, Sublime Design Furniture, David Manuel, John Clark, Michael Paulus, AK Studio, Matt Williams, Vince Skelly, Addy Kessler, Notary Ceramics, Lilith Rockett, Kim Stafford, Coulee Concrete, Richardson Rock Ranch, Lane Walkup, Shiela Laufer, Ampersand, Wood & Faulk, Pistils Nursery, & Imperial Stock Ranch.
+The Pronghorn Resort, The Resort Group, Ness Group, and everyone that helped make this place wonderful: Axiom, Acme, Fortitude, Eloy Gomez, Bautista Fine Hand Wovens, Sublime Design Furniture, David Manuel, John Clark, Michael Paulus, AK Studio, Matt Williams, Vince Skelly, Addy Kessler, The Ness Group, Notary Ceramics, Lilith Rockett, Kim Stafford, Coulee Concrete, Richardson Rock Ranch, Lane Walkup, Shiela Laufer, Ampersand, Wood & Faulk, Pistils Nursery, & Imperial Stock Ranch.